ChrisChoi314/chrischoi314.github.io/_posts/2024-04-26-vegan-restaurants.md

 tags: vegan
 categories:
 ---
-I am a vegan.
-I am also a foodie.
-This combination leads me to try to find the best vegan food in every city I find myself in.
+I used to be a vegan, from 2020 to 2024, but during that time, I have compiled a list of really good places I have explored in that time.

 Here are some of my recommendations if you're ever in the area.